alejandropch/discord-bot/README.md

-# Discord Community Engagement Bot
+# Discord Bot

-Bot provided to handle user interaction and collect user data from guilds where it is present.
+Hey guys, this is a discord bot I made i while ago to familiarize myself with the [Discord.py](https://discordpy.readthedocs.io/en/stable) library.
+It also includes some [Boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html) to connect an AWS database.
+I designed this to manage user interaction and collect user data from guilds where it is present.

 ## How to run locally